Games & Quizzes

 growing and becoming more mature or elaborate.
 To grow bigger, more complex, or more advanced.

-instance of becoming smaller or fewer.
+Amount by which something has been reduced.
 To reduce the size, amount or number of something.

 /ˌepəˌdēmēˈäləjəst/